bc-kim/bc-kim.github.io/_pages/Others/SliderTendonActuator.md

 Although the tendon trasnmission has advantages in solving the trade-off issue of usability and functionlaity, there also exists several side-effects as below:

 1. Friction at the tendon is not negligible.
-In addition, this friction force accumulates as the tendon passes
+In addition, this friction force accumulates as the tendon passes multiple joints; therefore it is difficult to estimate the friction force.
+Also, the friction force makes difficult to control the robot.

 2. The tendon can get tangled or get stucked in a narrow gap somewhere.

 3. The tendon elongates when the tension is applied.
-The tendon elongation makes difficult to estimate the pulled length.
+The tendon elongation makes difficult to estimate the pulled length and difficult to control the robot.

+In general, the side-effect 1 has been solved by using the bearings to reduce the friction.
+The side-effects 2 and 3 can be easily solved by tensioning the tendon; rigid robots have solved these two problems by applying the pretension at the tendon.
+However, in the soft robots, it is difficult to maintain the tension all the time.
+It is because the tension of the tendon will

+For this reason

+it is well used in other rigid robots

-The side-effect 1 (which is related to the )
+The side-effect 1

+(which is related to the )
 The side-effect 2 and 3, on the other hand, can be easily solved by appling pretension at the tendon.

 I solved three side-effects explained above by developing the